nanlabs/frontend-reference/CONTRIBUTING.md

 5. Send us a pull request, answering any default questions in the pull request template.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

+### Updating the examples catalog

+The examples list in `README.md` is generated from `README.md.tmpl` and `examples.json` by the generate-readme workflow.
+When adding or updating an example, edit `examples.json` instead of changing only the generated README table.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).